 The presentation at the Polish Pavilion is accompanied by the book Amplifying Nature.
-The Spatial Imagination of Architecture in the Anthropocene, edited by Anna Ptak and designed by Krzysztof Pyda.
+The Planetary Imagination of Architecture in the Anthropocene, edited by Anna Ptak and designed by Krzysztof Pyda.

 CENTRALA – Małgorzata Kuciewicz, Simone De Iacobis in collaboration with Iza Tarasewicz and Jacek Damięcki

 CENTRALA — Małgorzata Kuciewicz, Simone De Iacobis – is a Warsaw-based architecture and architecture research studio, founded in 2001 as a creative platform by architects/designers/artists Krzysztof Banaszewski, Małgorzata Kuciewicz, Jan Strumiłło, and Jakub Szczęsny.
 Małgorzata Kuciewicz and Simone De Iacobis (who joined the team in 2010) have been running CENTRALA since 2016, pursuing an agenda of independent research, reinterpretation, and interventions aimed at renewing the language of architecture.
 Authors of dozens of exhibitions, projects in public space, and artistic interventions in Poland and internationally.

 Iza Tarasewicz is an artist, sculptor, author of spatial installations, sound works, and performances.
 Her art balances between thorough investigation of the material and physical foundations of life, the unity of the organic and inorganic, and a vitalistic approach, intuitive and rooted in practices of rural resourcefulness and craft.
 Author and participant of numerous solo and group exhibitions around the world, winner of Views 2015 – Deutsche Bank Award.